gruntjs/grunt-contrib-internal/README.md

 ##### Skipping Existing CI Configs If They Exist

-If you have needed customizations to the `.travis.yml` or `appveyor.yml` files, use the following to skip normalizing those files if they exist:
+If you have needed customizations to the `.github/workflows/test.yml` file, use the following to skip normalizing that file if it exists:

 ```js
 grunt.registerTask('default', ['jshint', 'contrib-core', 'contrib-ci:skipIfExists']);